domRiddle/ASF/Escrow.md

 **Q:** Why isn't it suggested to use ASF 2FA for primary accounts?

 **A:** Primary account is being used by you.
 ASF 2FA has been created in order to automate trade confirmations and skip requirement of 3-days trade holds.
 It's one giant hack which defeats the whole purpose of 2FA.
-Because it's possible to have only one mobile authenticator for given account (see above), I suggest to use ASF 2FA ONLY for accounts that are made purely for farming (alts).
+Because it's possible to have only one mobile authenticator for given account (see above), I suggest to use ASF 2FA **ONLY** for accounts that are made purely for farming (alts).
+It is possible to enable ASF 2FA also for primary accounts, but highly discouraged.

 ***